 Watch any TV news coverage or travel show footage of inhospitable, snowy mountain ranges such as the Himalayas and there’s one thing guaranteed: a Toyota Land Cruiser will pop up at some point.
 That’s because the locals place a value on the big off-roader’s ability to conquer the very worst terrain and conditions.
 Hi-tech features such as a Drive Mode Select System, Multi Terrain Select and crawl control will ensure you can negotiate the most forbidding snow-covered routes, and you’ll do so in comfort courtesy of the spacious five, seven or eight-seat cabin.
 Toyota’s famed reliability means buying used is nothing to be afraid of; top-spec diesel-powered Land Cruiser Invincibles are widely available on small ads sites with prices to suit every budget depending on age and mileage.

 Some people place a priority on a car that handles well in the snow; treacherous road conditions mean confidence in a car’s ability becomes ever more important.
 If this is key for you, then the smaller of Porsche’s two SUVs should be on your radar.
 With standard four-wheel drive, tremendous grip and superb dynamic abilities, it’s both reassuring and fun to drive.
 Plus, there’s plenty of choice when it comes to power, with 2.0-litre turbo and V6 engines on offer.
 Inside, you’ll find a cabin that’s very comfortable – worth bearing in mind for continental skiing trips.
-The Macan isn’t cheap, though; expect to pay around £30k for a five-year-old 2.0-litre Turbo with around 60,000 miles on the clock.
+The Macan isn’t cheap, though; expect to pay around £27k for a seven-year-old V6 with around 60,000 miles on the clock.